ankamsarav/node-rest-template/README.md

     $ forever start server/server.js

-- To debug the application (start node-debug on port 9090 because the application itself uses the default port 8080)
+- To debug the application use node-debug (start node-debug on port 9090 because the application itself uses the default port 8080)

     $ node-debug --web-port 9090 server/server.js